hugo6/hammr/documentation/en/source/pages/templates-spec/builders/builders-kvm.rst

 Example
 -------

-The following example shows a YAML KVM builder.
+The following examples shows a KVM builder.

-.. note:: You can also use JSON.
+If you are using YAML:

 .. code-block:: yaml